Georgia Dabritz: Early life

-Georgia Lee Dabritz was born on October 16, 1992 in Massachusetts to parents, Karl Dabritz and Karen Tosti.
+Dabritz was born on October 16, 1992, in Massachusetts to parents, Karl Dabritz and Karen Tosti.
 She has two siblings, Elise and Russell, both of whom are involved in competitive gymnastics.
-Russell was a collegiate gymnast for the Minnesota Gophers from 2009 to 2012 and Elise, a Lesley University graduate, was also a gymnast, later having a stint in gymnastics coaching for the YMCA.
+Russell was a collegiate gymnast for the Minnesota Golden Gophers from 2009 to 2012 and Elise, a Lesley University graduate, was also a gymnast, later having a stint in gymnastics coaching for the YMCA.

 Dabritz first started gymnastics at the age of 3, at Ace Gymnastics in Ipswich, MA and she remained with the club throughout her whole club career.
 Both of her parents are involved in gymnastics, also.

 Dabritz graduated from Newburyport High School in 2011 and started attending the University of Utah in the fall of 2011, attending the school on a full-ride athletic scholarship to the women's gymnastics team.
 In 2015, Dabritz graduated from the school, majoring in Health, Society and Policy.

 Competitive club career

 Dabritz won the 2007 U.S. Challenge at the age of 14 in July 2007, winning by less than 2 whole points.
 In 2008, she had a relatively quiet year with not much competition.
-However, in 2009, Dabritz returned to form and qualified to Senior International Elite status.
+However, in 2009, Dabritz qualified to Senior International Elite status.
 She was 2009 State Champion and later qualified to 2009 J.O.
 Nationals, finishing 26th in the Senior A division.
 She competed at both the 2009 and 2010 Visa U.S. Nationals and placed as high as seventh on bars in the 2009 edition.
 Dabritz dropped down to Level 10 for the 2011 season, her senior year, and was 2011 J.O.
 National Co-Champion for the Senior D division with Allison Flores.